How to deal with angry customers

 “He was ranting and demanding his money back – but thankfully, he’d left his dog outside and it ran off, so he had to leave.
 He never came back – nor did the frozen chicken.”

 When people come in brandishing preserved poultry, it can be difficult to keep one’s composure.
-Thankfully, there are plenty of tips and hints you can harness to deal with angry customers – here are some of the best:
+Thankfully, there are plenty of tips and hints you can harness to deal with angry customers.

 Effective complaint resolution is impossible if you don’t value the person making the complaint – empathy and respect are fundamental.
 Mike Dalloz, owner of customer service coaching company Performance in People, told us: